 - Highchair time

 Tips for Implementing the sample schedule:

 - This schedule is made as an outline to follow.
-Please watch and listen to your baby to adjust as necessary.
+It’s equally important to watch and listen to your baby to adjust as necessary.

 - Times may vary by 30-40 minutes on a daily basis.

-- As the baby grows from five months to six months, the awake time may grow also from 1.5 hours to 2 hours.
-Adjust based on cues from the baby.
-If they are rubbing eyes, getting fussy, crying, or yawning near the sleep time, then they are most likely ready for bed.
+- As your baby grows from five months to six months, the awake time may grow also from one hour to 2 hours.
+You can adjust the schedule based on cues from your baby.
+If they are rubbing their eyes, getting fussy, crying, or yawning near the sleep time, then they are most likely ready for a nap.